-Why Might You Need To Have Your Unit Regassed
+Why Might You Need To Get Involved In Regassing Air Conditioning

-Air conditioning units shouldn’t have to be regassed if they’ve been installed properly.
+Regassing air conditioning shouldn’t happen if they’ve been installed properly.
 Professional installers use special ‘flaring’ tools to make extremely tight connections.
 The pipes used are copper, which is not porous and won’t leak.

 After installed, the system will then be tested to ensure it is stable and will hold for its lifetime.

 The only reason that a unit may need to be regassed is if the pipe connections are not flared or tightened properly, or if the pipes are damaged somehow during their lifetime.